 - Some academic programs require higher general scores and/or sub scores (in Reading, Writing, Speaking, and/or Listening).
 The Palumbo-Donahue School of Business, for example, requires a minimum TOEFL 90 , IELTS 7.0 or Duolingo English Test 115.
 Prospective students should consult their Graduate and Professional program of choice to determine the particular admission requirements.

 - Applicants who have not met the required minimum English proficiency scores established by the academic program may be considered for admission to a Pathway Program, if applicable.
 This entails additional cost.

 - Notwithstanding or in addition to the above, supplementary academic support may be required for students following admission into a graduate program.
-In such cases, graduate programs should refer students to the English as a Second Language (ESL) Program to determine if there is a need for English support to facilitate academic success.
+In such cases, graduate programs should refer students to the Global English Institute to determine if there is a need for English support to facilitate academic success.
 Such academic support may include additional testing, enrollment in the appropriate type and number of ESL courses, or both.
-Additional testing may include the Writing Placement Test, the Speak Test, or ACCUPLACER.
+Additional testing may include the Writing Placement Test, the Speak Test, or CaMLA English Placement Test.
 Costs of ESL courses and testing are not included in full-time graduate tuition costs.